koinos/koinos-docs/docs/nodes/running-node.md

 The expected services are `amqp`, `chain`, `mempool`, `block_store`, `p2p`, and `jsonrpc`.
 The `block_producer` container must not be present.

-## 5. Prove synchronization and health
+## 5. Verify synchronization and health

 Watch the services responsible for receiving and applying blocks: